nop0x07bc/bapl-class-language/report/README.md

 #### More on closures
 As stated earlier lambda expressions is the mechanism we use to create callable closures in _XPL_.
 A closure consist of a _code_ segment and a _data_ segment (see illustration below).
 The _data_ segment hold all the values that the _code_ section refers to.
 Any code we compile will result in a closure.
-The first closure to be compiled is refered to as the "top" closure.
+The first closure to be compiled is referred to as the "top" closure.
 This is what will start executing when we pass it to the VM.

 <p align="center">